Technostructural Stages of Global ICT for Development (ICT4D)

 2) New World Economic and Information Orders

-Rising frustrations and concerns about neo-colonialism due to the power of transnational corporations (TNCs), especially news companies, resulted in a collective call by developing countries for various conceptions of a New International Economic Order (NIEO) “New World Information and Communication Order.”
+Rising frustrations and concerns about “neo-colonialism” due to the power of transnational corporations (TNCs), especially news companies, resulted in a collective call by developing countries for various conceptions of a New International Economic Order (NIEO) “New World Information and Communication Order.”
 They were echoed by many NGOs in the wake of OPEC oil shocks and the pressures of the impending Third World debt crisis.

-- Commodity price stabilization.
+• Commodity price stabilization.

-- Restructuring international trade to reduce developed country tariff and non-tariff barriers.
+• Restructuring international trade to reduce developed country tariff and non-tariff barriers.

-- Diversifying developing economies through industrialization.
+• Diversifying developing economies through industrialization.

-- Integrating developing countries’ economies into regional free trade blocs like the Caribbean Community.
+• Integrating developing countries’ economies into regional free trade blocs like the Caribbean Community.

-Other important issues were news flow and the imbalanced flow of information from North to South.
-Developing countries were concerned about the flows of news and data from developing to developed countries.
+Other important issues were news flow and the imbalanced flow of information.
+Developing countries were concerned about the selective flows of news and data from developing to developed countries.
 In part, it was the preponderance of journalism dealing with disasters, coups, and other calamities that many countries felt portrayed their countries in a negative light and restricted incoming foreign investment flows.[5]
-Also, magnetic tape, conditioned leased telephone lines, and value-added networks were making computer-based information easier to transport and transmit.
+North to South news imbalances countries also meant that developing countries were bombarded with media content many considered not appropriate or relevant to their development needs.

 The term New World Information and Communication Order (NWICO), sometimes shortened to New World Information Order (NWIO), also began circulating in these forums.
 It was picked up by the MacBride Commission, set up by the United Nations’ Educational, Scientific and Cultural Organization (UNESCO) in 1977 and led by Nobel Prize winner Sean MacBride to address media concerns.
 Its October 1980 Many Voices, One World report called for the democratization of communication and news flow and strengthening national media and journalistic practices.
 Its recommendations included making global media representation more equitable and national media less dependent on external sources, particularly the news agencies such as Agence France-Presse (AFP), Associated Press (AP), Reuters, and United Press International (UPI).